 What Else Do You Need to Know?

-Baking bread with a starter used to be our only option, but today’s it’s become a much-loved pastime and a treasured artisanal skill.
+Baking bread with a starter used to be our only option, but today it’s seen a resurgence as a much-loved pastime and a treasured artisanal skill.

 Share in the history of this great tradition, and start growing your own starter today.
 With a little patience, you’ll be baking delicious bread before you know it.
 You can use the recipe I provided, or try the unique taste of sourdough in another recipe, like our dark rye bread.

-A little added bonus with this recipe is that it has no eggs.
+A little added bonus with this recipe is that it doesn’t require any eggs.
 Read our article to get even more egg-free baking tips and recipes.

 Have you ever tried making sourdough before?
-Are you intimidated by the thought of attempting to make your own artisan bread?
-Let me know your questions and concerns in the comments below!
+Are you intimidated by the thought of attempting to make your own starter from scratch?
+Do you prefer simpler recipes like an old-fashioned white bread loaf?
+Share your stories, questions, and concerns in the comments below!

 About Kendall Vanderslice